Lecrapouille/OffScreenCEF/README.md

 In this screenshot, you can see two browsers: one running YouTube, the second running a PDF (the projection of the mouse to the PDF plan has not been made).

 **Note 1:** The keyboard/mouse event conversion from SDL2/glfw3 to CEF has to be fixed. **Update:** I have a functional keyboard for Godot/CEF but I have not yet patched this current repo for SDL and glfw3 (request me if you needed it urgently).
-So you can look at this [code](https://github.com/stigmee/gdnative-cef/blob/master/gdcef/src/browser_io.cpp).
+So you can look at this [code](https://github.com/Lecrapouille/gdcef/blob/master/gdcef/src/browser_io.cpp).

 **Note 2:** I find the system not very reactive compared to the official cefsimple example.

 ## Help wanted

-Any pull requests and help are welcome to improve these examples :)
+While this repo shall be considered as a proove of concept for https://github.com/Lecrapouille/gdcef, pull requests and help are welcome to improve these examples :)
 You can achieve the API by adding more methods such as previous/next page, reload, zoom ...
 See https://github.com/oivio/BLUI

 ## Tested on

-It's working on my Linux 64-bits Debian 11 and CEF 99 downloaded at https://cef-builds.spotifycdn.com/index.html I know the Windows version can work quite easily but I did not have batch files.
+It's working on my Linux 64-bits Debian 11 and CEF 99 downloaded at https://cef-builds.spotifycdn.com/index.html I know the Windows version can work quite easily but I did not made python script but you can get one [here](https://github.com/Lecrapouille/gdcef).
 The MacOS X is more complex and is not working yet.

 ## Some Differences